 Transfer course equivalents to university courses apply toward the baccalaureate degree exactly as do the CWU courses for which they are being articulated, equivalency is established by the appropriate academic department chairs.
 Once established, transfer course equivalencies will be maintained by registrar services and articulated in the same manner for all students, other transfer courses that have not been established as exact equivalents may also be allowed in the degree program with approval from the appropriate academic department chair and, as appropriate, college dean.

-Transfer credit is not normally awarded for the following types of study or course work:

-Courses taken at colleges or universities that are not regionally accredited;

-Non-credit courses and workshops;

-Remedial or college preparatory courses;

-Sectarian religious studies; and

-Career and technical education courses not taught at CWU.

 Colleges that operate on a semester basis (i.e., divide the academic year into two parts, exclusive of summer) give semester credits, Equivalent quarter credits are semester credits multiplied by one and half,